frankwei98/resume/README.md

 👨 My name is Haihui Wei (A.K.A Frank Wei).

-💼 I am now working remotely as fullstack engineer for [Meta Network](https://github.com/meta-network) / [Matataki-io](https://github.com/matataki-io), building for a decentralized future.

-🏠 I am now currently living in GuangZhou, China.
+🏠 I am now currently living in Guangzhou, China.

-🤔 I considered myself to be fullstack engineer since I can write Frontend / Backend / Smart Contracts.
+🤔 I considered myself to be frontend engineer since I mostly code in Typescript / Javascript, but I can code in Java / C# as well.

 📧 Email me at `yds3tj36l#relay.firefox.com` (replace `#` with '@')

 ## My Requirement for jobs

-* prefer to working opportunity within the Great Bay Area (e.g. Guangzhou / Shenzhen / Hong Kong / Zhuhai / Foshan / Dongguan) or overseas.
+* prefer to working opportunity within the East Asia (Tokyo, Seoul, Shanghai, Shenzhen, Hongkong, Singapore)
-* 🚫 996 work schedule is NOT accepted
+* Work life balance
 * (...more to add)